iam-raghu/terraform-zero-to-hero/Day-3/modules.md

 The advantage of using Terraform modules in your infrastructure as code (IaC) projects lies in improved organization, reusability, and maintainability.
 Here are the key benefits:

 1. **Modularity**: Terraform modules allow you to break down your infrastructure configuration into smaller, self-contained components.
-This modularity makes it easier to manage and reason about your infrastructure because each module handles a specific piece of functionality, such as an EC2 instance, a database, or a network configuration.
+This modularity makes it easier to manage and reason about your infrastructure because each module handles a specific piece of functionality, such as an EC2 instance, a database, or a network configuration:

 2. **Reusability**: With modules, you can create reusable templates for common infrastructure components.
 Instead of rewriting similar configurations for multiple projects, you can reuse modules across different Terraform projects.
 This reduces duplication and promotes consistency in your infrastructure.